dymmond/lilya/docs/en/docs/contrib/security/introduction.md

 This isn't the frontend interface intended for end users.
 Instead, it serves as a powerful, interactive tool for documenting your API.

-It’s useful for the frontend team (which might also be you), for third-party applications and systems, and even for your own use.
+It's useful for the frontend team (which might also be you), for third-party applications and systems, and even for your own use.
 You can rely on it to debug, review, and test your application efficiently.

 ## The `password` flow

-Now, let’s take a step back and clarify what this all means.
+Now, let's take a step back and clarify what this all means.

 The `password` "flow" is one of the methods (or "flows") defined in OAuth2 for managing security and authentication.